Our 10th Storytelling contest

 You!
 We want your story.
 All students at our partner schools are eligible to enter the contest.

 What should I submit?

-Regardless of the form, we strongly encourage you to follow the Pitch, Report, Draft and Revise process outlined on our Get Published page, as this will greatly increase your chances of producing a winning entry.
-This process begins by submitting a story pitch to our editorial team (ideally, well in advance of the contest deadline).
-An editor will respond promptly to your pitch with personalized feedback, which you should follow when preparing your piece.
+To increase your chances of producing a winning piece, regardless of the form, we strongly encourage you to follow News Decoder’s Pitch, Report, Draft and Revise process outlined on the Get Published page.
+The process begins by submitting a story pitch to our editorial team, ideally several weeks before the contest deadline.
+An editor will respond promptly to your pitch with personalized feedback to guide you when writing your story.

 When to submit?

 The deadline for submitting your work for the 10th Storytelling Contest is Wednesday, November 24, 2021 at 5:59 pm U.S. Eastern / 11:59 pm CET.
 The jury will evaluate all pieces submitted by the deadline.